biglovisa/GDI-react/contents/concepts/unidirectional-data-flow.md

 # Data Down, Events Up

 Ok, so we know we can use `props` to pass down data to the child components.
 We know that props are immutable in the child components.
 Consider this; we have a `Root` components that's rendering a `Names` component.
-The `Names` component recieve an array of names from the `Root` component.
+The `Names` component receive an array of names from the `Root` component.
 In the `Name` components, we iterate over the array of names and render them on the page.

 Now, we want to add a `remove` button next to each name so the user can remove names from the list.
 Since we are getting the array of names as a prop from the parent, we can't update the array in the `Names` component.
 We need to "signal" to the parent component that a change needs to be made to the array of names.